kuwaai/genai-os/client/README.md

-Safety Guard Detector Client
+Safety Guard Client
 ===

-This is the detector client library of the safety guard system.
+This is the client library of the safety guard system.
 The library is expected to be integrated into the proxy server on the primary prompt/response path.